LuxLang/lux/to_do.md

 ## To Do

+0. Get rid of the `.in_module#` extension.
+It can be replaced by a macro that piggy-backs on the existing `quoted_module` mechanism.
 0. Replace recursive type calls from `(0 "")` to `(0 0)`
 0. Extract the variable link-ring machinery being used by both the `control/logic` and `meta/type/check` modules into its own module.
 0. Implement type-level naming ([Ghosts of Dependent Proofs](https://kataskeue.com/gdp.pdf)-style), in order to give unique names to classes, to force distinctions between them beyond their state types.